johndohoneyjr/updated-vault-guides/identity/ssh-mfa/vagrant/README.md

 print(request.path)
 '''

 Note: Liberally take advantage of Sentinel print().
 A lot of understanding of what is happening during development can save a lot of time writing a sentinel policy.

-The ACL that can also drove the MFA access should also be shown:
+The ACL that can also drove the MFA access should also be shown to show the enhanved capability of Vault Enterrpise:

 '''
 path "supersecret/admin" {